 You can also have fun ziplining over the lagoon in question, but I think there must often be a queue (and I especially think you have to pay extra).

 It takes no more than 10 minutes to reach the rock that serves as a viewpoint over the island.
-The climb is quite steep, but it is the heat on this hot April day that is the most difficult.
+The climb is quite steep, but it's the heat on this warm April day that's the most difficult.

 When I arrive and discover the view, I am completely sweaty, but it doesn't stop me from enjoying the moment.

-Given the heat, and since there is still time left, it is high time to take a dip.
-As such, you can't really see much of the island, as a whole area is taken up by the Resort and therefore private.
+Given the heat, and since there's still time, it's more than time for a dip.
+As such, you can't really see much of the island, as a whole area is occupied by the resort and therefore private.

-It was in the translucent waters of its lagoon that we enjoyed these few extra minutes in paradise.
-I am particularly happy with the atmosphere that day, because although many tours pass through the island, there were frankly few of us that day at the end of the afternoon and it gave the feeling of having the island only for a few privileged [Editor’s note 2019: c[It was also just before the Chinese started to land in Thailand in numbers…]
+It was in the translucent waters of its lagoon that we enjoyed those few extra minutes in paradise.
+I remain particularly happy with the atmosphere that day, because although many tours pass by the island, there were frankly very few of us that late afternoon, and it gave the feeling of having the island only for a privileged few [Editor's note 2019: this was also just before the Chinese started arriving in large numbers in Thailand…]

 Time passes and it is already time to reach the pontoon where our boat must be waiting for us.
 This concludes this beautiful day of snorkeling around the island of Ko Tao and this time spent on Nang Yuan is certainly one of the best moments.